9 Bible Verses on Friendship With Explanations of Each

 Currently, there are over two billion Christians in the world and time in which we reside.
 In fact, Christianity has been recognized by some sources as the world’s largest religion.
 Likewise, the Bible has different versions globally available in most nations.
 It is produced in practically every language on Earth for people to study and learn from about many topics, including friendship.
 You don’t have to depend on one type of Christian Bible for your studies.

 However, I used the verses from the American Standard Version for this article, but there are many options available.
 I reviewed other versions of the Holy Text as well during my research, as if preparing to provide a message on Sunday.
 When I prepare sermons, I consult several different versions of the Bible to make sure the subject is covered thoroughly in my service.
-If you decide to try another version of the Bible, the words of the text may communicate more easily to you; wisdom takes many shapes, forms, and the same thought can be expressed in different ways verbally or in print.
+If you decide to try another version of the Bible, the words of the text may communicate more easily to you; wisdom takes many shapes and forms, and the same thought can be expressed in different ways verbally or in print.